 When you register, you agree to allow your name and contact details to be given to another registered program patient who has shown interest in discussing an exchange.
 Make sure you are comfortable with passing on your personal contact details to any suitable dialysis swap partners before registering.

 No private contact details or exactly locations of dialysis units will be listed of the Register below - an entry will only list a registrant's current location and desired destination (See example in Register below).

 Your dialysis unit will have the necessary paperwork to send your treatment/condition details to the other participating unit.
 There may be certain conditions where the other unit may not accept your treatment.

 You must check with your own dialysis unit prior to agreeing to an exchange of dialysis chairs.

 Illness, emergency situations in the dialysis unit or some other situation may arise, where one of the pair have no option but to cancel your agreed plans, preventing the exchange.
 You would be wise to consider some form of travel insurance, or personal cover and savings, should your travel plans be cancelled.

-Disclaimer: Kidney Health Australia undertakes no responsibility for caancelled holiday exchanges or unusual circumstances that may evolve around this arrangement.
+Updated 22 July 2015.
+Disclaimer: Kidney Health Australia undertakes no responsibility for cancelled holiday exchanges or unusual circumstances that may evolve around this arrangement.
 Kidney Health Australia has no responsibility for any financial loss incurred by any cancelled or delayed dialysis exchange.
 All Kidney Health Australia will do is facilitate a safe exchange of contact details between those registered in this program.
 The remaining arrangements are up to you.